freetonik/Quantum-Computing-For-Software-Engineers/book.md

 WIP: explain the types.

----

-- LLVM as a way to tackle the hybrid
+## MLIR

-Standard LLVM IR is not inherently equipped to represent the unique semantics of quantum operations, such as quantum gates, measurements, or qubit management.
+In Chapter 5 we've seen multiple DSLs (domain-specific languages) or formats to define quantum circuits.
+One of them was different to everything else: QIR.
+It was developed because standard LLVM IR is not inherently equipped to represent the unique semantics of quantum operations, such as quantum gates, measurements, or qubit management.
 QIR currently is limited to gates.
 But what if we need to combine a rich multi-layered cake of hybrid and pulse and whatever else may be invented in the quantum domain?

 To tackle this, some folks are trying to adopt the Multi-Level IR (MLIR) framework, which originates as a sub-project of LLVM.
 MLIR is a more general and extensible compiler infrastructure designed to address the representation of diverse and domain-specific abstractions.
 It can be thought of as a "meta-IR," a framework for building other IRs.
 Instead of a single, fixed set of instructions like LLVM IR, MLIR provides a system for defining "dialects."
 Each dialect is a collection of custom operations and types tailored to a specific domain, such as quantum computation, high-performance computing, or machine learning accelerators.